Ceihiro/DC103_Pharmacy_POS/README.md

 Special thanks to the staff for their cooperation and feedback throughout the development of this system.

-> System Analysis and Design · May 2026
+> Built as part of DC103 - System Analysis and Design · BSCS 2B · Group 6 · May 2026

 ---

 ## License

 All rights reserved.
-This project is submitted as an academic requirement.
-Do not reuse, redistribute, or claim this work as your own without explicit permission from the original authors.
+Do not reuse, redistribute, or claim this work as your own without permission from the original authors.